Primary

 Hold a dumbbell in each hand at your sides.
 Stand with the balls of your feet on a step or platform edge.
 Lower your heels below the platform, then drive up onto your toes as high as possible.
 Use a wall for balance if needed.

-Want Dumbbell Standing Calf Raise in your program?
+See where Dumbbell Standing Calf Raise fits in your weekly plan

 Hold a dumbbell in each hand at your sides.